-Microeconomics Theory, Experimental Economics, and Econometrics
+Microeconomics, Experimental Economics, and Econometrics

-Set Estimation of an Unknown Error Rate using Random Revealed Preferences [draft available on request]
+Rationality, Error, and Random Revealed Preferences [draft available on request]

-"External Validity of Lab Experiments: The Case of Economic Rationality" (in preparation) with Shachar Kariv, Raja Sangupta, Alex Mead, and Sid Feygin
+External Validity of Lab Experiments: The Case of Economic Rationality with Shachar Kariv, Raja Sangupta, and Sid Feygin

-"Emotions and Decision Making over Risk: A Smartphone Experiment" (data analysis stage) with Sid Feygin and Orianna DeMassi
+Emotions and Decision Making over Risk: A Smartphone Experiment (preliminary results) with Sid Feygin and Orianna DeMassi